ix5/sx-docs/content/docs/building.md

 `vendorsetup.sh` for your device if you want to use it.

 ## Optimize the build
-A full build will take about two hours on a beefed-out recent system(Core i7 8th gen 4 cores, 16GB RAM, good SSD).
+A full build will take about two to three hours on a beefed-out recent system(Core i7 8th gen 4 cores, 16GB RAM, good SSD).
 That time can however be cut down to around an hour by utilizing `ccache` and parallelizing the build.

 It is recommendable to use a ccache size of around 50-100GB, depending on whether you plan to build different ROMS or for multiple devices.